-At this point in our history, any anonymous person has the power to spew out to the public literally any accusation about anyone from a hidden vantage point, with no fear of facing exposure, defamation charges, or any other consequences and- worst of all- enjoy absolute assurance that their accusations will be acted upon by many in the name of "due diligence" or by those who believe they've stumbled on the "real scoop".
+At this point in our history, any anonymous disgruntled person has the power to spew out to the public literally any implausible garbage about anyone from a hidden vantage point, with no fear of facing exposure, defamation charges, or any other consequences and- worst of all- enjoy absolute assurance that their anonymous claims will be immediately acted upon by paranoid school administrators in the name of "due diligence" or by naive parents who believe they've stumbled upon the "real scoop".

 And then the hysteria, mass-sharing and re-tweeting begins: "Hey, did you see this!!!???"

 Which is exactly what happened to my friend.
-Solely on the basis of an anonymous thread on the internet, he was suspended from his teaching position "pending investigation", and despite being quickly, officially, and resoundingly cleared of any misconduct, and although everyone in the administration knew in their hearts from day one that the posts had been fabricated, his reputation was irreparably damaged and his teaching career was over.
+Solely on the basis of an anonymous thread of fabricated and disgusting accusations on the internet, he was suspended from his teaching position "pending investigation", and despite being quickly, officially, and resoundingly cleared of any misconduct, and although everyone in the administration knew in their hearts from day one that the posts were false, his reputation was irreparably damaged and his teaching career was over.
 One anonymous thread on a Google-friendly gossip board was all it took.

 It strikes me that during the time of Salem, there must have been many village residents who had real or imagined grievances with their neighbors, but for whatever reason might not have been willing to confront them openly.
 If so, and if somehow Salem had the internet back then, and if the authorities had acted upon anonymous posts, it's likely that more than half the population would have been jailed within days.